BREAST “EXPLANT” PROCEDURE – When is it time to remove breast implants?

 RECOVERY AND RISK

 As with any surgical procedure, there are some risks and it is extremely important to have a board certified plastic surgeon perform the procedure or combination of procedures.
-Both Dr. Cisco and Dr. Broadway are board certified and Dr. Broadway is one, of very few, quintuple board certified surgeons in the United States.
-Either Dr. Cisco or Dr. Broadway can assess each patient’s desired outcome in relation to each patient’s anatomy and medical history, in order to help the patient choose the best procedure for their needs.
+Dr. Broadway is one of very few quintuple board certified surgeons in the United States.
+Dr. Broadway can assess each patient’s desired outcome in relation to each patient’s anatomy and medical history, in order to help the patient choose the best procedure for their needs.
 In addition to meeting with our doctors, Broadway Plastic Surgery’s highly qualified staff will meet with each patient and review in detail, the specific requirements, risks, and recommendations for their procedure options.
 Contact us to schedule your consultation.
 Call 303.680.8989 or email email@example.com.